aws/aws-cdk/packages/@aws-cdk/aws-kinesisfirehose-alpha/README.md

 delivery fails.
 The CDK will enable logging by default and create a CloudWatch LogGroup and LogStream for your Delivery Stream.

-When creating a destination, you can provide a `LoggingConfig`, which can either be an `EnableLogging` or `DisableLogging` instance.
+When creating a destination, you can provide an `ILoggingConfig`, which can either be an `EnableLogging` or `DisableLogging` instance.
 If you use `EnableLogging`, you can specify a log group where the CDK will create log streams to capture and store log events.
 For example:

 ```ts